Lilly defends blockbuster Alimta with unusual ammo

 While a Lilly victory is not widely expected, a number of patent attorneys and industry analysts say the patent being challenged by Teva, beginning Monday in Indianapolis federal court, will pass legal muster.

-The U.S. Court of Appeals in Washington last summer upheld the validity of the basic patent on the chemical structure of Alimta.
-That protected Lilly’s $2.6 billion-a-year lung cancer drug from generics until January 2017, including a six month patent extension granted by U.S. regulators for testing the drug in children.
+The U.S. Court of Appeals in Washington last summer upheld the validity of the basic patent on the chemical structure of Alimta, protecting Lilly’s $2.6 billion-a-year lung cancer drug from generics until January 2017.

 The Indianapolis court will weigh the merits of a separate “method-of-use” patent on the way Alimta is administered.
 If the court upholds the patent, Lilly would be able to fend off generic alternatives to Alimta until 2022.

-Note: This story was corrected to show in paragraph 13 that Lilly has not commented again on likely trial outcome